kotlarz/airthings/README.md

 ## Supported devices

-_Note: "Model number" are the first 4 digits of the Airthings device_
+_Note: "Model number" are the first 4 digits of the Airthings device serial number_

 ### Wave Gen 1 (Model number: 2900)